mhutch/mhutch.github.io/_posts/2010-06-08-building-mac-applications-in-monodevelop-with-monomac.md

 ---
 Recently <a href="http://tirania.org/blog/archive/2010/Apr-19.html">Miguel announced MonoMac</a>, a new Mono binding for Cocoa & other Objective-C libraries, based on the <a href="http://monotouch.net">MonoTouch</a> binding generator and Objective-C bridge.

 This is exciting for many people because it allows writing native Mac GUIs using C# and other .NET languages.
-I have put together a <a href="http://monodevelop.com">MonoDevelop</a> addin that simplifies the process of creating, developing and debugging a MonoMac application.
+I have put together a [MonoDevelop](https://monodevelop.com) addin that simplifies the process of creating, developing and debugging a MonoMac application.<!--break-->

 I have created a brief walkthrough to show how easy it is to create a simple Mac application with MonoMac, MonoDevelop and Interface Builder.